 You will measure the sizes you need and cut with your circular saw.
 This is a very messy job because of the paneling material – so don’t forget your goggles!
+I would recommend cutting outside if you can.

 Here is the large pieces before the cut: